NaitikFulfagar/DSAL/README.md

-# DSAL
-Not Reposibility of Repository Owner for any Unethical activity
+# Not Reposibility of Repository Owner for any Unethical activity